cruzgodar/cruzgodar.github.io/docs/navigation.md

 - `index.html` is intended for finished commits.
 It fetches a minified bundle of JS and CSS, reducing requests and decreasing the total amount of data requested.
 It also defers the loading of the CSS until after the page loads so that it can load in parallel with the JS.

 - `index-testing.html` is identical to `index.html`, just without any fancy features.
-It loads the CSS and JS from individual, nonminified files, it loads the CSS first like a normal website, and it also sets a `DEBUG` flag that makes all future CSS and JS requests look for a nonminified file.
+It loads the CSS and JS from individual, unminified files, it loads the CSS first like a normal website, and it also sets a `DEBUG` flag that makes all future CSS and JS requests look for unminified files.
 All of this makes it ideal for, well, *testing* -- when code is added or modified, it's very inconvenient to have to minify it before its effects are visible.

 - `404.html` is also identical to `index.html`, but its difference is that it's loaded when the user receives a 404 error.
 This unavoidably causes a redirect, so it's necessary to have another entry point.
 It also *always* loads `/404/404.html`, unlike the first two pages.